thradams/cake/ownership.md

 <button onclick="Try(this)">try</button>

-### assert is a statement
+### assert is a built-in function

-When possible we can use assert that works both as static information and runtime check in debug.

 Consider the following sample where we have a linked list.
 Each node has owner pointer to next.
 The next pointer of the tail of the list is always pointing to null, unless we have a bug.
 But the compiler does not know `list->tail->next` is null.
 Using assert we give this inform to the compiler and we also have a runtime check for possible logic bugs.

 **Listing 22 shows the usage of assert.**